-- No sheep will be allowed entry from flocks in which Scrapie has been diagnosed or in which animals are under surveillance for Scrapie during the previous eighteen months.
-Based on the Federal Scrapie Eradication Program (FSEP), goats and sheep of any age or sex brought to show or exhibition from either out of state or within state must possess a USDA official individual identification tag or registry tattoo accompanied by current registration papers consistent with the requirements of the FSEP and the Massachusetts Emergency Order 1-AHO-06.
+- 1. No sheep will be allowed entry from flocks in which Scrapie has been diagnosed or in which animals are under surveillance for Scrapie during the previous eighteen months.
+Based on the Federal Scrapie Eradication Program (FSEP), goats and sheep of any age or sex brought to show or exhibition from either outof state or within state must possess a USDA official individual identification tag or registry tattoo accompanied by current registration papers consistent with the requirements of the FSEP and the Massachusetts Emergency Order 1-AHO-06.
 Information is available from USDA-APHIS at 508-363-2290. - 2.
 No sheep will be permitted entry from flocks in which soremouth has existed or in which soremouth Vaccine has been administered in the previous sixty (60) days. - 3.
-Sheep must be free from visual evidence of foot rot, sore mouth, pink eye, ringworm, and open and draining wounds.
+Sheep must be free from visual evidence of foot rot, sore mouth, pink eye, ringworm, and open and drainingwounds.
 While not required, it is strongly recommended that sheep be currently vaccinated against rabies.

 H. Equine: M.G.L. c.
-128 §§2C, 44 , 330 CMR 16.05.
+128 §§2C, 44, 330 CMR 16.05.

-- All equines entering a Massachusetts fairground must have a valid health certificate.
-Note: The Big E Fairgrounds in West Springfield requires a CVI issued within the prior 30 days for all equines entering the premises for any show, fair, or exhibition. - 2.
+- 1. All equines entering a Massachusetts fairground must have a valid health certificate. - Note: The Big E Fairgrounds in West Springfield requires for an Infectious Disease Waiver (provided by The Big E) signed by the exhibitor for all equines entering the premises for any show, fair, or exhibition. - 2.
 All equines must be free of visual evidence of the following diseases and conditions: mange, ringworm, soring, strangles, and open or draining wounds. - 3.
-All equines originating from within and outside of the Commonwealth must have a negative USDAapproved EIA test (i.e., Coggins test or ELISA test) dated within twelve months of entry. - 4.
-While not required, it is strongly recommended that all equines be vaccinated for rabies, tetanus, EEE and WNV within one year of the fair.
+All equines originating from both within and outside of the Commonwealth must have a negative USDA-approved EIA test (i.e., Coggins test or ELISA test) dated within twelve months of entry. - 4.
+While not required, it is strongly recommended that all equines be vaccinated for rabies, tetanus, EEE andWNV within one year of the fair.